dthompson-jti/safety-check-app-concept/docs/CSS-PRINCIPLES.md

 ### Key Architectural Patterns

+#### Interaction State Philosophy (`:hover` vs. `:active`)

+To deliver a truly high-craft, mobile-first experience, we adhere to a strict philosophy for handling interaction states.
+This approach eliminates common frustrations on touch devices while providing a rich experience for mouse users.

+##### The Problem: "Sticky Hover"

+On a touch device, the browser tries to emulate a hover event on the first tap.
+This means an element can get "stuck" in its hover state until the user taps somewhere else, which is a jarring and unprofessional user experience.

+##### The Solution: A Clear Separation of Concerns

+1.  **`:active` is for Universal Feedback.**
+    -   **Role:** Confirmation.
+This is the primary, immediate feedback that tells the user "your tap/click was registered."
+    -   **Implementation:** `:active` styles (and their equivalents for libraries, like `[data-state="active"]`) are applied universally.
+They are the most critical state for providing a responsive feel on touch devices.

+2.  **`:hover` is a Progressive Enhancement for Pointers.**
+    -   **Role:** Discoverability.
+On a desktop, hover signals that an element is interactive *before* the user clicks.
+    -   **Implementation:** All `:hover` styles **must** be wrapped in a `@media (hover: hover)` block.
+This CSS rule targets only devices that have a primary pointing device capable of hovering (like a mouse).
+Touch devices will ignore these styles completely, solving the "sticky hover" problem at its root.

+By following this contract, we ensure every user gets the best possible experience for their device.
+Touch users get immediate, reliable feedback on tap, and mouse users get the rich discoverability they expect.

 #### The "Safe Zone" Padding Contract for Focus Rings

 To ensure visual consistency and prevent UI bugs, we have standardized on a **`2px` outer focus ring** for all interactive components.